odbind.seismic3d

 Either trace[trace_number], trace[inl, crl], trace[trace_number_slice] or trace[inline_slice, crossline_slice]

-It should be noted that: - the full trace length and all components in the volume is returned in all cases. - the slice ranges are inclusive of both ends.
-This is consistent with the definition of ranges in OpendTect but not Python where slices normally exclude the end index. - for trace number indices and slices negative indices wrap around. - negative inline/crossline indices and slices are allowed but don’t cause wrap around. - OpendTect 3D seismic data is generally stored for fast access along inlines (ie crossline number changes more rapidly).
+Note: - slice ranges are inclusive of both ends (unlike Python ranges which normally exclude the end index). - for trace number indices and slices negative indices wrap around. - negative inline/crossline indices and slices are allowed but don’t cause wrap around. - OpendTect 3D seismic data is generally stored for fast access along inlines (ie crossline number changes more rapidly).
 Incremental access to traces by trace number will therefore access the data so that the crossline number changes most rapidly.

 Examples: